scastillo/not-youtube-dl/README.txt

-By default youtube-dl tries to download the best quality, but sometimes you may want to download other format.
+By default youtube-dl tries to download the best quality, but sometimes you may want to download in a different format.
 The simplest case is requesting a specific format, for example -f 22.
 You can get the list of available formats using --list-formats, you can also use a file extension (currently it supports aac, m4a, mp3, mp4, ogg, wav, webm) or the special names best, bestvideo, bestaudio and worst.

 If you want to download multiple videos and they don't have the same formats available, you can specify the order of preference using